haddocking/powerfit/README.md

 by following the installation instructions on the website.
 Next, install NumPy, Cython and SciPy by typing

-    (sudo) pip install numpy cython scipy
+    sudo pip install numpy cython scipy

 Wait for the installation to finish (this might take awhile).
-Follow the general instructions above to install PowerFit.
+Follow the general instructions above to install **PowerFit**.

 ### Windows

-First install git for Windows, as it comes in addition to git itself with a minimal bash shell.
+First install *git* for Windows, as it comes with a handy bash shell.
 Go to [git-scm](https://git-scm.com/download/), download *git* and install it.
 Next, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
 After installation, open up the bash shell shipped with *git* and follow the general instructions written above.